pigscript/PigScript1.5/readme.txt

 	1. Run the code or the .exe file.
 	2. Follow the instructions on the command line.

-Details about the command line options(to be finished...):
+Details about the command line options(to be completed...):
 	1. Draw a local picture

 	2. Draw a website picture